 But organisations are also considering new connectivity options, including 5G and LP-WAN, which are being developed with IoT in mind.
-These use: - Protocols designed to make connecting lots of devices easier, and cheaper for low-bandwidth applications. - Transmission technologies that enable high bandwidth and exceptionally low latency. - Chipsets that are optimised to reduce power demands, extending the operational life - especially important when device size and serviceability are issues.
+These use: - Protocols designed to make connecting lots of devices easier, and cheaper for low-bandwidth applications. - Transmission technologies that enable high bandwidth and exceptionally low latency. - Chipsets that are optimised to reduce power demands, extending the operational life especially important when device size and serviceability are issues.
 Organisations are familiar with GSM technology and have been through the evolution from 2G to 3G and then 4G.
 So it's unsurprising that of emerging connectivity options, 5G is the one the most organisations are considering - over a third are already investigating what it could offer.
 While 5G holds great promise, many probably see it as an incremental upgrade and so are less concerned about compatibility and training issues.
 On the other hand, LP-WAN technologies, such as NB-IoT, look like more of a leap.
 But even so, nearly a quarter of all respondents are considering them for their IoT projects.
 That's a strong start for this new technology.
-"ZigBee, maybe, is more affordable, but it is not a real standard - as we've seen by integrating some devices.
-It has a delay ... that makes it difficult sometimes for integration.

 We are also interested in LoRa and Narrowband-IoT ...
 Narrowband-IoT would be the best.
 I mean, it would be like a 4G communication protocol ... we look with real interest to Narrowband-IoT."

-Electricity producer/distributor, Italy Even organisations that already have IoT programmes up and running are showing an interest in LP-WAN (16% of adopters).
+Electricity producer/distributor, Italy

+Even organisations that already have IoT programmes up and running are showing an interest in LP-WAN (16% of adopters).
 But there's even greater interest among those organisations yet to embrace IoT.
 28% of considerers are investigating LP-WAN.
 That could potentially spell a new wave of IoT adoption.

 Figure 17.
 Organisations are already thinking about 5G and LP-WAN

+-

+5G 36% i i

+LP-WAN 23%

+23/0

+10%

 Percentage of organisations (adopters and considerers) considering each new connectivity option for IoT projects.

 LP-WAN technologies under consideration include Sigfox and LoRa, but out in front is the newer NB-IoT.

 Figure 18.
 Of organisations considering LP-WAN, 55% are investigating NB-IoT

+NB-IoT/Ca EE9/

+IND-1017 Cd 55%

+5 2%

+LoRa 47%

+47%

+10% 50%

-Of those organisations (adopters and considerers) considering LP-WAN for their loT projects, the percentage considering each different connectivity option.
-The analyst view
+Of those organisations (adopters and considerers) considering LP-WAN for their IoT projects, the percentage considering each different connectivity option.

+The analyst view We are forecasting up to 3.5 billion connections on LP-WAN networks by 2025, but today - there are probably fewer than 100 million connections globally.
+There are a number of challenges facing the LP-WAN market - the most obvious is technology fragmentation.
+But all of these areas are developing rapidly and there are encouraging signs.
 One thing that is exciting to see is the new types of application that are being developed using LP-WAN technology.
 We all know about applications like smart metering, but we are also seeing developers explore some innovative new ideas in retail, building monitoring, consumer electronics and other areas.